NCAIR-FABLAB/Cohort-21-Project/README.md

 ## 🏁 Conclusion

-The Speech-to-Speech Translator is a functional prototype that facilitates real-time translation from Hausa to English.
+The Speech-to-Speech Language Translator is a functional prototype that facilitates real-time translation from Hausa to English.
 Although it is operational in its first iteration, there is significant potential for future improvements, including expanding language support and enhancing translation accuracy.
 This project demonstrates the feasibility of using accessible hardware to bridge language barriers, with many exciting opportunities for further development.

 ---